vijaylaxmi1010/Handwritten-digit-recognition/README.md

 # MNIST Handwritten Digit Recognition with PyTorch

 This project demonstrates a convolutional neural network (CNN) implemented in PyTorch to classify handwritten digits from the MNIST dataset.
-The model achieves an impressive test accuracy of **99.01%** after 5 epochs of training.
+The model achieves an test accuracy of **99.01%** after 5 epochs of training.

 ---